janverschelde/PHCpack/src/Python/PHCpy3/doc/source/dashboard.rst

     >>> from phcpy.dashboard import scrollsols
     >>> scrollsols(sols)

-The window that then pops up in shown in the figure with caption :ref:`figc5scrollsols`
+The window that then pops up in shown in :numref:`figc5scrollsols`.
 Note that, because of different choices of random constants, the first solution will most likely be different at each run.